BobString/Atlas-Android/README.md

 ```

 ###<a name="Message Types"></a>Message Types
-Atlas handles a few types of messages by default.
-The following types are currently supported.
+By default, Atlas supports the following types of messages.

 | Type            | Description |
 | ----------------|-------------|